mark-watson/haskell_book/manuscript/hybrid_haskell_python_coref.md

 python setup.py install
 ~~~~~~~~

-Once you install the server, then you can run it from any directory on your laptop or server using:
+Once you install the server, you can run it from any directory on your laptop or server using:

 ~~~~~~~~
 corefserver
 ~~~~~~~~

 I use deep learning models written in Python using TensorFlow or PyTorch in applications I write in Haskell or Common Lisp.
-While it is possible to directly embed models in Haskell and Common Lisp, I find it much easier and developer friendly to wrap deep learning models I need a REST services as I have done here.
-Often deep learning models only require about a gigabyte of memory and using pre-trained models has light weight CPU resource needs so while I am developing on my laptop I might have two or three models running and available as wrapped REST services.
+While it is possible to directly embed models in Haskell and Common Lisp, I find it much easier and developer friendly to wrap deep learning models I use a REST services as I have done here.
+Often deep learning models only require about a gigabyte of memory and using pre-trained models has lightweight CPU resource needs so while I am developing on my laptop I might have two or three models running and available as wrapped REST services.
 For production, I configure both the Python services and my Haskell and Common Lisp applications to start automatically on system startup.

 This is not a Python programming book and I will not discuss the simple Python wrapping code but if you are also a Python developer you can easily read and understand the code.